Translation (MA) (from September 2019)

-The master’s programme in Translation in Theory and Practice (Dutch/English) at Leiden University is best characterised by linguistic and cultural mediation.
+The specialisation Translation (Dutch/English) of the master's in Linguistics at Leiden University is best characterised by linguistic and cultural mediation.

 Linguistic and cultural mediators